leventarican/cookbook/terraform/README.md

 * Write code with domain-specific configuration language called HashiCorp Configuration Language (HCL)
 * HCL is fully compatible with JSON
 * __Providers__ are __plugins__ for Terraform that are designed to interface with external APIs.
 * When Terraform runs, it will read all files in the working directory that have a .tf extension and __concatenate__ them together.
 * Fundamentally, Terraform is a state management tool that performs CRUD operations (create, read, update, delete) on managed resources.
+* Terraform does not directly support procedural programming, so any logic you want to express needs to be declarative and functional.

 ## Commands
 ```bash